 This design guide provides recommended practices and topologies to optimize interoperability between the NSX platform and F5 BIG-IP physical and virtual appliances.

-Download a full NSX F5 Design Guide v1.6
+Download NSX F5 Design Guide v1.6

 This document is targeted toward virtualization and network architects interested in deploying VMware® NSX network virtualization solution in a vSphere environment.